The following information describes the branch's research programs and program areas.

 PGNB also encourages studies that evaluate epigenetic changes, which may serve as markers of longitudinal changes during growth and development and of exposure to nutrients, stress, and xenobiotics in the environment.
 Evaluating the relationship between epigenetics and the developmental origins of health and disease utilizing a systems biology approach is encouraged as well.

-Program Officials: Andrew Bremer, Layla Esposito
+Program Officials: Andrew Bremer, Layla Esposito, Karen Winer

 Research priorities in this area are obesity, hyperlipidemia, and insulin resistance in childhood and adolescence.
 Special emphasis is placed on developing methods for detecting and treating individuals with diabetes in childhood and for developing successful techniques of immunomodulation to prevent or mitigate the body's immune attack on the pancreatic beta cell.
 Similarly, studies of obesity and hyperlipidemia focus on the etiology, consequences, treatment, and prevention of childhood obesity and hyperlipidemia.
 Studies of calcium intake during adolescence and the prevention of osteoporosis later in life are also encouraged.

-- Obesity: The branch has provided long-term support to scientists who are working to elucidate the genetic, environmental, and behavioral origins of obesity, including recent initiatives on the prevention and treatment of childhood obesity.
+- Obesity: The branch has provided long-term support to scientists who are working to explain the genetic, environmental, and behavioral origins of obesity, including recent initiatives on the prevention and treatment of childhood obesity.
 PGNB also leads an NICHD working group on obesity, including the origins and consequences of maternal obesity during pregnancy.

 - Diabetes: Branch initiatives have successfully investigated continuous glucose monitoring devices and novel therapies mitigating hypoglycemia in children with type 1 diabetes mellitus.